MooersLab/MooersLab/README.md

 On the day after Thanksgiving in 2023, I generated almost 12,000 words.
 I made a concerted effort to generate at least 5,000 words a day from that point to just before Christmas.
-Then family obligationsreduced my daily word generation.
+Then family obligations reduced my daily word generation.
 Nonetheless, I had a five-fold increase in the total word count for November and December.
-I think a that six-seven fold increase may be possible.
+I think that a six-sevenfold increase may be possible.
 Overall, it seems that a 5-fold increase in word count may be more sustainable if you make a conscious effort.
 I expect that a three-fold increase is more realistic with all of the disruptions from doing experiments, administration, teaching, service, and travel.